 Below we’ve listed our top tips to clean your windows so you can save time and energy.

 While many people like the idea of cleaning the windows in the sun, you could be doing more damage than good.
 The problem with washing windows here is that the sun can dry the soap onto the heated windows before it’s wiped off.
 This problem can leave streaks running down your windows, which can be challenging to remove.

 - Start by removing dirt and dust

 Before you apply any soap to the window; start by getting rid of and dirt on the window frame with a hoover or brush.
-This will stop unnecessary dirt being mixed with the window cleaner.
-If the window looks excessively dirty, consider giving it a quick rinse over with warm water and allow to dry before cleaning.
+This will stop unnecessary dirt from being mixed with the window cleaner.
+If the window looks excessively dirty, consider giving it a quick rinse over with warm water and allow it to dry before cleaning.

 With shades and blinds, we recommend using a microfiber duster to wipe with and then going over the slats with a damp cloth, followed by a dry cloth.

 - Invest in a good cleaner

 This tip is an important one.
 For your windows, you really shouldn’t buy the cheapest window cleaner you find.
 You need one that’s good enough that can dissolve any dirt on your windows so you can easily wipe away.
 If you buy cheap, then you’ll be left with streak marks.
 You can even become creative and produce your own window cleaner with the recipe for this homemade vinegar cleaner.

 • ½ cup of white or cider vinegar